JosephMarco/Springboard_capstone_project/project_proposals.md

 * This data set comes from kaggle, I added a spin on it and included the RANDOM() function in excel for random sales, and random cost to make figures to help add to the wealth of the dataset.
 * I can add additional random frequency for more insightful predictions, so as not to use just the stock standard data set
 * Bonus points, which SKUS have the largest backorder predictions, how can i build a long term plan to avoid this?
 Is there a way to reduce lead time?
 New manufacturing process? etc..
+* Business value here to a business group would be to determine risk of backorders, plan for avoidance, and if impossible, focus leg work on high profit areas to ensure no disruption in customer purchasing process for high demand/high sales products.

 ## Idea 3 (predict treatment recommendations for products containing the same ingredients)
 https://householdproducts.nlm.nih.gov/